samuel-jimenez/GramEditor/docs/src/extensions/icon-themes.md

 # Icon Themes

-Extensions may provide icon themes in order to change the icons Tehanu uses for folders and files.
+Extensions may provide icon themes in order to change the icons Gram uses for folders and files.

 ## Example extension